Posted on

 If the pedestrian did not have the right of way and got hit by a car, the pedestrian may be responsible for the accident.
 With that responsibility comes liability.

-If the pedestrian is liable, he or she may have to compensate the driver for the costs of the crash, even if the pedestrian was more severely hurt.
+If the pedestrian is liable, they may have to compensate the driver for the costs of the crash, even if the pedestrian was more severely hurt.

 - contributory negligence,